-The Harvard Environmental Law Review accepts manuscripts year-round and makes offers for publication on a rolling basis; there is no formal deadline for publication in a given issue.
-However, we typically start reviewing submissions for publication in our Fall issue in the preceding February and fill the issue by July.
+- HELR accepts manuscripts and makes offers for publication on a rolling basis.
+There is no formal deadline for publication in a given issue.
+We close submissions once we have filled an issue, and reopen when we are ready to start reviewing articles for the following one.
+We typically start reviewing submissions for publication in our Fall issue in the preceding February and fill the issue by May.
 We usually begin reviewing submissions for our Spring issue in the preceding August and make decisions by November.

-HELR gives preference to articles under 25,000 words in length, including text and footnotes.
+- HELR gives preference to articles under 25,000 words in length, including text and footnotes.
 HELR does not publish articles exceeding 35,000 words except in extraordinary circumstances.

 How to submit an article:

 If you would like HELR to consider your article for publication, please submit the article, your CV, and a cover letter to HELR via Scholastica.
 If your institution does not support Scholastica submissions, you may submit your materials to our email account.

 HELR does not review submissions from current J.D. or LLM students at other law schools.
 Citations should conform to the 20th edition of The Bluebook: A Uniform System of Citation.